 Can I change my Password and PIN?
 Yes you can change the password for anything you like.
 The PIN can also be changed to another issued by the system.
 To change your password and /or PIN go online to your court booking account select "MY SETTINGS" delete your current password and enter your own personal one.
 To change your PIN select the "click here to change PIN" link you cannot enter your own number; the system will issue with a new PIN

 How long are the court sessions?
 The court sessions are 40 minutes for courts 1 & 2 and 1 hour for the show court.
 The times are set on the online court booking system and cannot be moved.
-To avoid dispute, we have strict rules on allowing access to a court to a player who has booked a court.
-To view these rules please see the item “Playing on Spec” on the club’s court booking monitor (situated by the entrance to court 1). under "News and Events"
+To avoid dispute, we have strict rules on allowing court access to a player who has booked a court.
+To view these rules please see the advice “Playing on Spec” below.

 How do I pay for squash court lights?
 There are two ways to pay for squash court lights.